Jvinniec/betasci/README.md

 | Name                   | Description
 |------------------------|-------------
+| [Satellite positions](https://github.com/Jvinniec/tableau_projects/tree/master/active_satellites/) | Satellites based on their distance from the Earth.
+Also includes several interesting satellite groups.
+| [Exoplanets by Observatory & Method](https://github.com/Jvinniec/tableau_projects/tree/master/exoplanets) | A dashboard containing a sky map of all currently known exoplanets with selectors based on observatory and detection method.
 | Measuring Fuel Economy | A visualization showcasing the data I used in my [Measuring fuel economy](https://github.com/Jvinniec/fuel_economy) Python project.
-| [Exoplanets by Observatory & Method](https://github.com/Jvinniec/tableau_projects/tree/master/exoplanets) | A dashboard containing a sky map of all currently known exoplanets with selectors based on observatory and detection method.

 ## Professional Projects
 During graduate school and my first Postdoc I worked on several projects as the lead developer and some as a contributing developer.
 Some of these projects are restricted to members of the collaboration they were developed for, so in those cases I've only posted a link to a paper or presentation about them.
 Here are some of those projects: